Planting calendar

 - Harden off indoor seedlings before transplanting

-- Mulch around plants to conserve moisture
+- Mulch around plants to retain moisture

 - Monitor for pests like aphids and flea beetles

-- Thin seedlings for proper spacing
+- Thin seedlings if overcrowded

 - Watch for late frost warnings